Matthew-C-Andrews/PhaserMat/README.md

    -How to use manual IP and Port in How to Run section.
 3. In a separate terminal go to the install directory and run `python3 udp_client.py 127.0.0.1 "Test Message"` as an example.

-The Client sends on Port 7501 and the Server recieves on Port 7501 by default.
+The Client sends on Port 7501 and the Server receives on Port 7501 by default.
 The Client requires an IP address and the message.
 The server listens on all local interfaces.